vseryakov/backendjs/README.md

 *Because it exposes the whole database to anybody who has a login it is a good idea to disable this endpoint in the production or provide access callback that verifies who can access it.*
-  - To disable this endpoint completely in the config: `deny-modules=data`
+  - To disable this endpoint completely in the config: `deny-modules=bk_data`
   - To allow admins to access it only in the config: `api-allow-admin=^/data`
   - To allow admins to access it only: